-User AD attributes
+User AD attributes & Tokens

-The application stores required users attributes in an internal cache and automatically synchronizes them with your tenant's Azure Active Directory every 60 minutes.
+The application stores required user attributes in an internal cache and automatically synchronizes them with your tenant's Azure Active Directory every 60 minutes.
 This is necessary both to quickly add signatures with placeholders to emails sent by specific users based on current rules, and to keep Azure AD load at a minimum.
 If necessary, you can manually update the AD Azure cache via the Update cache manually now button (Fig. 1.).

 |Fig. 1.
-The Azure AD cache section on the User AD attributes page.|
+The Azure AD cache section of the User AD attributes page.|

 CodeTwo Email Signatures for Office 365 lets you use your own Active Directory attributes when composing signatures.
 These custom attributes (also known as Directory extension attributes) include, for example: CustomAttribute1-15, Initials, HomePhone, Notes, Pager, PostOfficeBox, WebPage, etc.